Delaware

 • Last 4 Digits of your Social Security Number

-If you have moved between counties, you will be permitted to vote at the polling place for your new residence or address.
+Moving Between Counties: If you have moved between counties, you will be permitted to vote at the polling place for your new residence or address.
 Poll workers will assist you in updating the address in your voter registration record.
-When moving, it is advisable to update your voter registration information as soon as possible at https://ivote.de.gov/voterlogin.aspx.
+When moving, it is advisable to update your voter registration information as soon as possible here.

-Anyone lacking a fixed residence or who is homeless and is otherwise qualified to vote in Delaware may register by completing the proper registration forms and providing two pieces of identification containing his/her name; one of the pieces must include the mailing address on the application, which may be a shelter or agency.
+Without a Fixed Residence: Anyone lacking a fixed residence or who is unhoused and is otherwise qualified to vote in Delaware may register by completing the proper registration forms and providing two pieces of identification containing their name; one of the pieces must include the mailing address on the application, which may be a shelter or agency.

 If You Are in the Military or Are an Overseas Voter